 2. Inefficient searching for images of employees

-FotoWare's Digital Asset Management system was able to solve the 3 challenges to GDPR compliance for image-use, as well as enhancing efficiency across other areas of the businesses.
+FotoWare's Digital Asset Management system was able to solve the 3 challenges to GDPR compliance for image use, as well as enhance efficiency across other areas of the businesses.

 1. Tagging every image with important information about the employee